marcusgia2505/classsExGameInstructions/docs/Run.rst

 If a participant has problems which cannot be solved by a better internet connection or a reload of the web page, you can try a re-login.
 Therefore, you have to logout the participant by clicking on the logout button |pic_logout|.
 Then the participant should login again.

 .. note:: If the game is running and you have proceeded beyond the first stage, re-login may not be possible.
-If a participant try to re-login then, he or she may get the message that the game is running and participation is not longer possible.
+If a participant try to re-login then, he or she may get the message that the game is running and participation is no longer possible.

 Check participant ID
 ----------------------